rkwm713/TeleSystems/project-docs/Developer's Guide to Katapult JSON Structure with Examples.md

   }
   // ... other top-level keys like 'job_creator', 'job_description', 'equipments', etc.
 }

 Key Relationships:nodes (poles) are central.nodes have photos associated with them.photos (specifically photofirst_data within them) contain wire and equipment annotations.These annotations have a _trace ID, which links to the traces object.The traces object provides the company (owner) and cable_type (description) for an attachment.connections link two nodes and have sections which can also have associated photos for mid-span details.3.
 Key Data Structures & Examples3.1.
-Node (Pole/Structure) DataPurpose: Basic information about each pole, its location, and attributes.Path: katapult_data['nodes'][NODE_ID]Snippet A: Node Object Example// From katapult_data['nodes']['-OJ_PMjpiNrD4UyT0JSz']
+Node (Pole/Structure) DataPurpose: Basic information about each pole, its location, and attributes.Path: katapult_data['nodes'][NODE_ID]Snippet A: Node Object Example - From katapult_data['nodes']['-OJ_PMjpiNrD4UyT0JSz']

 {
   "_created": {
     "method": "desktop",